Affinidi-Grajesh/enterprise_pw_vault_demo/README.md

 # Enterprise Password Vault Demo

-A production-ready password vault with **bifurcated MCP architecture** - separating MCP protocol from DIDComm security layer for scalability, security, and AI agent integration.
+A password vault with **MCP architecture** - separating MCP protocol from DIDComm security layer for scalability, security, and AI agent integration.

 ## 🎯 What Can I Do With This?